Patrulla Águila

-Patrulla Águila (Spanish for "Eagle Patrol"), formed 4 July 1985, is the aerobatic demonstration team of the Spanish Air and Space Force.
+Patrulla Águila (Spanish for "Eagle Patrol"), formed 4 July 1985, is the former aerobatic demonstration team of the Spanish Air and Space Force (1985-2025).
 It is based at San Javier Air Base at the location of the academy of officers of the Spanish Air and Space Force, near Mar Menor and La Manga, in the Murcia region of Spain.
 Flying seven Casa C-101 Aviojets, they are the only team to use yellow smoke and are also known for their formation landings.

 History

 During the 1950s and 1960s the Spanish aerobatic teams which preceded the creation of the Patrulla Águila were: